UX vs UI: Design, Differences, and Relationship

 - Useful— Usefulness refers to your product’s capacity to be of help to the customers in making their activities much easier.
 It should provide for something they need.
 Otherwise, your product becomes a novelty as opposed to a necessity.

-- Usable—A product’s usability is measured on its ability to achieve what it is made to do.
+- Usable—A product’s usability is measured by its ability to achieve what it is made to do.
 If your product does not perform based on how it is programmed and configured, then it is pretty much just a lost cause.

-- Findable—You know it’s findable when you can find what you and want where you thought it should be.
+- Findable—You know it’s findable when you can find what you want where you thought it should be.
 A software product containing elements that are hard to find cannot provide a good user experience.
 If it takes gaps for users to find what they want, your product may not be user-friendly at all.

 - Credible—Credibility is also an important aspect of user experience.
 Your users should trust your product firmly.
 If you have a website where there is sensitive data (such as personal and credit card information) that need to be processed and it does not have enough security features (such as verification and validation), then your user will find it unsafe to use.